Commonly Asked Questions

 Yes, but funds used for non-qualified medical expenses must be reported in your annual income tax filing and are subject to income tax and a 20% penalty.
 The 20% penalty doesn't apply to distributions made after your death or disability, or after you've reached age 65.

 There is no deadline for submitting claims for reimbursement from an HSA.
-In the event of an IRS audit, you will be required to produce receipts for any medical expenses that have been reimbursed from your HSA.
+In the event of an IRS audit, you will be required to produce receipts for any medical expenses for the amounts that have been reimbursed from your HSA.